rails/rails/guides/source/working_with_javascript_in_rails.md

 ### How Turbolinks Works

-Turbolinks attaches a click handler to all `<a>` on the page.
+Turbolinks attaches a click handler to all `<a>` tags on the page.
 If your browser supports [PushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history#The_pushState%28%29_method), Turbolinks will make an Ajax request for the page, parse the response, and